The Farm (The Office): Plot

-Dwight Schrute (Rainn Wilson) informs the office that his Aunt Shirley has died.
-The only co-worker he invites to the funeral is Oscar Martinez (Oscar Nunez), who flees when Dwight begins shooting the corpse with a shotgun to ensure it is really dead.
-At the funeral, Dwight's family gathers: his cousins Mose (Michael Schur) and Zeke (Matt Jones), his brother Jeb (Thomas Middleditch), his sister Fannie (Majandra Delfino), his nephew Cammy (Blake Garrett Rosenthal), and his uncle Heinrich (Tom Bower).
+Dwight Schrute informs the office that his Aunt Shirley has died.
+The only co-worker he invites to the funeral is Oscar Martinez, who flees when Dwight begins shooting the corpse with a shotgun to ensure it is really dead.
+At the funeral, Dwight's family gathers: his cousins Mose and Zeke, his brother Jeb, his sister Fannie, his nephew Cammy, and his uncle Heinrich.
 The family learns that Aunt Shirley has willed the siblings her estate on the condition that they all come back home to run it.
-Though Jeb and Fannie don't share Dwight's enthusiasm for country life, Dwight manages to convince them to move back to Scranton and help him run the farm, thereby inheriting it.
+Though Jeb and Fannie do not share Dwight's enthusiasm for country life, Dwight manages to convince them to move back to Scranton and help him run the farm, thereby inheriting it.

-Meanwhile, Todd Packer (David Koechner) visits the office and announces that he wants to make amends for his past behavior.
+Meanwhile, Todd Packer visits the office and announces that he wants to make amends for his past behavior.
 He makes rude remarks masked as apologies and hands out store-bought cupcakes.
-Pam Halpert (Jenna Fischer) argues that they should not eat the cupcakes, to spite Packer.
+Pam Halpert argues that they should not eat the cupcakes to spite Packer.
 She remains adamant on this point even after Packer leaves, but the remaining employees eat their cupcakes.
 Packer reveals to the documentary crew that he spiked the cupcakes with drugs in retaliation for his firing.
-He then visits Jim Halpert (John Krasinski) and Darryl Philbin (Craig Robinson) at Athlead in Philadelphia, pulling the same trick on them.
+He then visits Jim Halpert and Darryl Philbin at Athlead in Philadelphia, pulling the same trick on them.
 In the morning, Pam returns to the office and announces she is going to eat her cupcake, only to find everyone else reeling from the aftereffects of Packer's deed.